 In this 3 minutes recording we go through the steps required to build a formula that recalculates the age of an employee in a compensation worksheet using the dateDiff function.
 Please find more Q&A on dateDiff formulas on the SAP blog question thread here.

-Note : if you need to recalculate the seniority of an employee (Time in Position is a transient field in EC and its data cannot be retrieved in comp planning worksheets) please know that you cannot bring in today’s date dynamically.
-You would have to either hardcode a date in the formula as per my example above on calculating the Age (your date would need to be aligned with the Comp Cycle start date) or get the date from a lookup table (preferred solution which is easier to maintain for customers).
+Note : if we need to recalculate the seniority of an employee (Time in Position is a transient field in EC and its data cannot be retrieved in comp planning worksheets) please know that we cannot bring in Today’s date dynamically.
+We would have to either hardcode a date in the formula as per my example above on calculating the Age (our date would need to be aligned with the Comp Cycle start date) or get the date from a lookup table (preferred solution which is easier to maintain for customers).

-If you want to build an if-then rule where the output will always be a date (for example to handle exceptions for the effective date of the publish back to EC), then you can build your rule the following way (all input fields and the one output field are column type = Date)
+If we want to build an if-then rule where the output will always be a date (for example to handle exceptions for the effective date of the publish back to EC), then we can build our rule the following way (all input fields and the one output field are column type = Date).